 We always encourage “out-of-staters” to first contact the Bulldog Club of America Rescue Network volunteers that oversee their states, as there could be many other homeless Bulldogs much closer to them.
 You can find that contact information here: BCARN Member Roster.

 If you are ready to submit your adoption application, please complete the Adopt A Bulldog Application.
 A volunteer will then review your application.
 This process can take some time, and not every home is a suitable home for a Bulldog, so please be patient.

-SPECIAL NOTICE EFFECTIVE NOVEMBER 8, 2019—The Texas Comptroller of Public Accounts has recently ruled and notified animal rescue groups that we are now required to collect and remit sales tax on all adoptions.
-The ruling states that while animal shelters are exempt from collecting and remitting sales tax, that exemption does not apply to rescue groups, even though we are a tax exempt 501(c)(3).
+SPECIAL NOTICE EFFECTIVE NOVEMBER 8, 2019—The Texas Comptroller of Public Accounts has ruled and that we are now required to collect and remit sales tax on all adoptions, even though we are a tax exempt 501(c)(3).

-Lone Star Bulldog Club Rescue will begin immediately to collect a 8.25% sales tax on all adoptions.
-Thank you for your understanding and support as we make this transition.
+Lone Star Bulldog Club Rescue now collects an 8.25% sales tax on all adoptions.

 Unfortunately, Chester’s adoption didn’t work out, so he’s back in our program looking for love.
 He wants to wish everyone a happy Valentine’s Day.
 Hello bulldog friends, it’s me Chester joining rescue today!
 And guess …